espressif/esp-idf/examples/protocols/coap_client/README.md

 ```

 ## libcoap Documentation
-This can be found at https://libcoap.net/doc/reference/4.2.0/
+This can be found at [libcoap Documentation](https://libcoap.net/documentation.html).
+The current API is 4.3.0.

+## libcoap Specific Issues
+These can be raised at [libcoap Issues](https://github.com/obgm/libcoap/issues).

 ## Troubleshooting
 * Please make sure Target Url includes valid `host`, optional `port`,